-Traveling during Southeast Asia's monsoon season?
+- Traveling during Southeast Asia's monsoon season?
 Avoid packing that heavy parka, which might be too warm for the humid tropics.
 Instead, bring sandals, a light waterproof raincoat, and a portable umbrella.
-More information here: What to Pack for Monsoon Season Travel in Southeast Asia.

 Packing for the Location: City, Beach, or Mountains?

 Cities – especially Southeast Asian ones close to the equator – are notorious heat sinks.
 In urban areas, cool seasons tend to be less cool, and hot summer months can be positively hellish.
 Light cotton clothing ought to see you through.

 Most cities in Southeast Asia have places that sell really cheap clothing, so you might consider packing very light and buying your clothes at your destination instead!

 (Important tip: if you're exceptionally tall or broad, this might be a bad idea, as the clothes sold at such places are made to fit smaller Asian body shapes.)

 Beaches may enjoy fresh breezes blowing in from the sea, but they offer little protection from the sun.
 Apart from the summer clothes mentioned in the previous section, bring or buy a towel, flip-flops, and a sarong.
 (The sarong is the Swiss Army Knife of clothing.
 Wear it to the shower to deter peeping toms!
 Use it as a makeshift blanket, bedsheet, sunshade, or curtain!
 Use it in lieu of a towel!
 The possibilities are endless.)